-Our grandparents and great grandparents relished home-made murukku frequently as an evening snack.
+Our grandparents and great grandparents relished home-made murukku or thattai frequently as an evening snack.
 In those days crunchy murukku were sold even in theaters to make the movie watching experience more enjoyable.
-Nowadays we prepare these traditional murukku only during Deepavali.
+Nowadays we prepare these traditional murukku only during Deepavali, you can check out my other Deepavali recipes here:

-Here I share a unique infallible recipe for crunchy milky-white murukku which I have been following for the past 2-3 years:
+Here I share a unique infallible murukku recipe, which I have been following for the past 2-3 years, for making crunchy milky-white murukku:

 Yields: 25 murukku